SpencerPao/Quantitative_Strategies/Discounted Cash Flow/README.md

 **finance_scraper.py** -> Helper functions to retrieve data from financialmodelingprep (useful for fundamental analysis); **Note** that this library is not maintained.
 However, you can submit an issue and I can come around to fixing any outdated code.

+**Intrinsic_Valuation_DCF.ipynb** -> Notebook for useful code related to intrinsic valuation for discounted cash flow analysis.
+Feel free to follow along by watching the youtube video (link down below!).

 **YouTube Video Located** [here](https://youtu.be/AvstCw0_1Vw)